Knocked out. Sweden bounces top-ranked U.S. out of the Women's World Cup in penalties

 It was a cruel exit after a tough tournament for the United States Women's National Team.
 And it came by the narrowest of margins.
 An inch.
 Maybe less.

-After 90-minutes of regulation and a half-hour of extra time between the top-ranked U.S. and third-ranked Sweden, it came down to a penalty kick shootout.
+After 90-minutes of regulation and a half-hour of extra time between the U.S. and Sweden, it came down to a penalty kick shootout.
 And it was the final penalty shot - by Sweden that was almost stopped by U.S. keeper Alyssa Naeher.
-The ball crossed the line by an inch (or less).
+The ball barely crossed the line.

 And that was it.
 The four-time champion U.S. is heading home - the team's earliest-ever exit from the Women's World Cup.

-It was the seventh time these two squads faced each other at the Women's World Cup - the most in tournament history.
+It was the seventh time these two squads faced each other at the WWC - the most in tournament history.
 Though this is their first-ever matchup in a knockout round.
 Going in, the U.S. had a 4W-1D-1L record.

 On a chilly 52-degree night in Melbourne, Australia, these two played like the heavyweights they are in women's international soccer.
 Against number-three Sweden, the top-ranked U.S. had more energy, precision and discipline than in previous matches at this Women's World Cup.